MathStuff/Matrices/README.md

 C.isSymmetric #Returns True if the matrix is a symmetric matrix

 C.isAntiSymmetric #Returns True if the matrix is an antisymmetric matrix

+C.isPerSymmetric #Returns True if the matrix is a persymmetric matrix

 C.isHermitian #Returns True if the matrix is a hermitian matrix